jangleboom/RTKBaseStation/README.md

 ![plot](./fritzing/RTKBaseStation_bb.jpg)

 ### Caster connection
-To connect to a caster you need to create a CasterSecrets.h file with your credentials that looks like this:
+To connect to a caster without using the web form provided by the submodule RTBaseManager, you need to create a CasterSecrets.h file with your credentials that looks like this:

 ````
 #ifndef RTK_CASTER_SECRETS_H